-US retailer Target has revealed its planning "significant changes" following a data breach that resulted in hackers stealing details concerning at least 70 million customers in the run-up to Christmas.
+US retailer Target has revealed it is planning "significant changes" following a data breach that resulted in hackers stealing details concerning at least 70 million customers in the run-up to Christmas 2013.

 "We are in the middle of a criminal investigation as you can appreciate and we can only share so much.
 We are not going to rest until we understand what happened and how that happened," Steinhafe told CNBC television.